synxty/idea/brainstorm/origins.md

 ## 4. Tech

-Creatures with technological origins are either artificial constructs or beings that have heavily integrated technology into their biology.
+Characters with technological origins are either artificial constructs or beings that have heavily integrated technology into their biology.

 ### 4.1.
 Characteristics